sandroasp/BizTalk-Server-Resources/VB-scripts/Fix-BTS2020-Logic-App-adapter/README.md

-# BizTalk 2020: Scripts to Fix Logic App Adapter installation
+# BizTalk Server 2020: Scripts to Fix Logic App Adapter installation
 This script Applies to:
 * Microsoft BizTalk Server 20202
 * Microsoft BizTalk Server 2016

 Scripts available:
-* **RemoveLogicAppAdapter.vbs**: script to un-register the Logic App adapter from the BziTalk Server Configuration Console
+* **RemoveLogicAppAdapter.vbs**: script to un-register the Logic App adapter from the BizTalk Server Configuration Console
-* **AddLogicAppAdapter.vbs**: script to un-register the Logic App adapter from the BziTalk Server Configuration Console
+* **AddLogicAppAdapter.vbs**: script to properly register the Logic App adapter from the BizTalk Server Configuration Console

 This scripts were taken from the [Microsoft BizTalk Server Adapter](https://www.microsoft.com/en-us/download/details.aspx?id=54287) for Logic Apps installer used for BizTalk Server 2016